wzx1996/Yarle/README.md

 [NuGet page](https://www.nuget.org/packages/org.flamerat.Yarle/)

+LINQPad samples included - this means you can use this package in the free version of [LINQPad](https://www.linqpad.net/).

 This is a collection of LINQ functions that I dreamed of having, and now I don't have to dream.

 All the functions are coded in a way to make use of LINQ as much as possible, thus hopefully